CocoaPods/guides.cocoapods.org/source/making/making-a-cocoapod.html.md

 ---
 title: Making a CocoaPod
 description: Instructions for creating and maintaining a CocoaPod
+order: 0
 ---

 Creating your own CocoaPod is fairly straight forward.
 If you already have a separate component, you're most of the way there.
 This guide is an overview to the entire process, with the other guides in this section serving as more of a deep-dive for more advanced users.

 ## The Pod Files

 There are only a few differences between a CocoaPod and a generic open source control.
 The most important ones, aside from the actual source, are the `.podspec` and `LICENSE`.
-No CocoaPod Spec is accepted into the master repo without a License.
+We do not accept libraries into the public master repo without a code license.
 For information on what license to choose, we suggest reading [this article on CodingHorror](http://www.codinghorror.com/blog/2007/04/pick-a-license-any-license.html) or [tl;dr Legal](http://www.tldrlegal.com/).

 We recommend letting CocoaPods do the hard work here.
 Running `pod lib create [pod name]` will set you up with a well thought out library structure allowing you to easily include your files and get started quickly.
 In addition the template offers some terminal commands to automate a lot of the release / updating.

-The initial folder structure looks like this:
+> The initial folder structure looks like this:

 ```
 .